|Free Shipping To USA Over $100||Need Help? 0855 975 1414|

 1.7 Disciplinary Practices

-The supplier shall treat all personnel with dignity and respect.
-The supplier shall not engage in or tolerate the use of corporal punishment, mental or physical coercion or verbal abuse of personnel.
+No supplier shall engage in or tolerate the use of corporal punishment, mental or physical coercion or verbal abuse of personnel.
 No harsh or inhumane treatment is allowed.

 1.8.
 Freedom of Association and Collective Bargaining

-Employers shall recognise the right of employees to freedom of association and collective bargaining.
+All suppliers shall recognize the right of employees to freedom of association and the right to collective bargaining.

-Supplier shall ensure that all personnel have the right to form, join and organise trade union(s) of their choice and to bargain collectively on their behalf with the supplier.
-The supplier shall not interfere in any way with the establishment, functioning or administration of workers' organisation(s) or collective bargaining.
+All suppliers shall ensure that their personnel have the right to form, join or organize a trade union(s) of their choice to bargain collectively on their behalf with the supplier.
+The supplier shall not interfere in any way with the establishment, functioning or administration of workers' organization(s) or collective bargaining.

 1.9.
 Environmental Responsibility